 Maintaining capacity.
 The process has been possible because we have developed a practical approach with distributed responsibilities and some redundancy in expertise, and because of synergies between the day jobs of the core team and the carbon budget release (e.g. publications, impact, and to a lesser extent new funding opportunities).
 It is also an activity that brings an interesting diversion from our day-to-day work and opportunities to grow (e.g. in communications and policy understanding), is personally challenging but satisfying, giving the sense of providing a tangible service to society.

-The carbon budget is delivered by a team of people with distributed responsibilities (Fig. 1) as follows:
+The carbon budget is delivered by a team of people with distributed responsibilities (Table 1) as follows:

 - Contributors of key data: Individuals who provide essential data (current or past data), without which the carbon budget update could not be published or would be substantially reduced.
 Contributors of key data are responsible for the accurate representation of their data but are not expected to review or comment on the contribution of others or on the full paper.

 - Other contributors: Individuals who make contributions that together greatly enhance the value of the effort.
 Contributors are responsible for the accurate representation of their own data but are not expected to review or comment on the contribution of others or on the full paper.